Locations:

 When should I seek care for prenatal depression?

 If you have signs of depression during or after pregnancy, get help right away.
 Safe, effective treatments are available.
-Get emergency medical help if you have thoughts of harming yourself or your baby.
+Get emergency medical help if you have thoughts of harming yourself or the fetus developing in your uterus.

 A note from Cleveland Clinic

 If you’re pregnant, it’s normal to feel anxious, worried or emotional from time to time.
 But if sadness or anxiety is affecting your daily life, see your provider.
 Be open and honest about your symptoms, feelings and concerns.
-Treatments for prenatal depression can help, and they’re safe for you and your baby.
+Treatments for prenatal depression can help, and they’re safe for you and the fetus.
 You may need a combination of therapy, medication and lifestyle changes to help you feel better.
-If you think you may harm yourself or your baby, get emergency help.
+If you think you may harm yourself or your the fetus, get emergency help.

 Medically Reviewed